apdot/doodle/README.md

 ---
 ## ⚙️ Installation and Configuration
- **IMPORTANT**: `doodle.nvim` uses a local SQLite database to store your notes.
+ **IMPORTANT**: `doodle.nvim` uses a local SQLite database to store your notes metadata.
 This requires the `sqlite3` command-line tool to be installed on your system.

 ### 1. Plugin Configuration
 Here is a minimal, real-world setup guide using `lazy.nvim`.